epicgamer3819/iReady-Overload/README.md

         </a>
 </p>

 As of 3/6, this extension has ~105,000 users (gg on 100k lmao) meaning 105,000 fewer people have to use iReady.
 Problem is, that barely makes a dent in i-Ready's 10,000,000+ students (1.05%).
 If your school uses i-Ready, recommend this extension.
 They'll thank you.
+If you want to support my iReady Overload project, please go to https://www.fiverr.com/epicgamer244/complete-your-iready-lessons to buy my special packages

 ## How to use/install